Louise Turpin, Mother Charged For Abuse And Torture Of Her 13 Children, Denied Mental Health Diversion

 Moore asked the court to grant the order based on indications that Turpin suffers from psychiatric disorders that may have prevented her from understanding that she was committing the offenses alleged in her case.

-According to the Desert Sun, state law allows some criminal defendants who suffer from mental health disorders except borderline personality disorder, pedophilia and antisocial personality disorder to enter mental health treatment out of custody.
+According to the Desert Sun, state law allows some criminal defendants who suffer from mental health disorders except borderline personality disorder, pedophilia, and antisocial personality disorder to enter mental health treatment out of custody.
 The charges against them can be dismissed if they complete the treatment, which can last two years.

 “Mrs. Turpin does not pose a threat to the public.
 She is amenable to treatment in a non-custodial setting,” Moore said, according to The Press-Enterprise.

-Superior Court Judge Bernard Schwartz, however, denied the request saying that the court believes Turpin poses unreasonable risk to public safety.
+Superior Court Judge Bernard Schwartz, however, denied the request saying that the court believes Turpin poses an unreasonable risk to public safety.

 “Mental health treatment is an important component of our justice system,” the Riverside County District Attorney’s Office said in its statement.